markholster/etm/etm-documentation/docs/administrating/users.md

 Locale | The locale of the user.
 Time zone | The time zone the user is in.
 Time based properties will be converted to the selected time zone.
 Search history size | The number of queries that need to be remembered.
-Default search time range | The default time range (in seconds) on the search screen to query.
-For example, if you set this value to 60 the last 60 seconds will be queried by default when entering the search screen.
 Dashboards datasources | The datasources available to the user when creating a graph/dashboard.
 Note that when an authorization to a datasource is revoked and the user has stored a graph that uses the datasource the graph will no longer ouput data and renders into an error state.
 Signal datasources | The datasources available to the user when creating a signal.
 Note that when an authorization to a datasource is revoked and the user has stored a signal that uses the datasource the signal will no longer be checked for threshold exceedances.
 Notifiers | The [Notifiers](../administrating/notifiers.md) available to the user.
 A notifier can be used for sending alerts configured in [Signals](../signals/README.md).